DC-analysis/dclab/docs/sec_av_feat_plugin.rst

 The function will calculate the desired feature, while the dictionary will simply gather all the extra information useful when creating a feature.

-In this example, the function :func:`compute_some_new_features` defines a basic "circ_per_area" feature.
+In this example, the function :func:`compute_some_new_features` defines two basic features: `"circ_per_area"` and `"circ_times_area"`.
 Then, the :dict:`info` dictionary is filled in by the user.
 Both "method" and "feature names" must be included in the :dict:`info` dictionary.
 Note that many of the items in the dictionary must be lists!